jamaleverett/Stripe-Navigation-replication/README.md

 Take a look :)

-sidenote: if you have a keen eye, you'll notice the primary language is CSS due it making up 56% of this representation.
+sidenote: if you have a keen eye, you'll notice the primary language is CSS due to it making up 56% of this representation.